 The function of the Appellate Review Board is to consider whether the persons conducting the original hearing proceeded fairly and decided the case justly.
-A copy of the Appellate Review Board's procedures is available at the offices of the Vice Chancellor for Student Life and Chair of the Conduct Councils.
+A copy of the Appellate Review Board's procedures is available at the offices of the Associate Vice Chancellor for Student Life and Chair of the Conduct Councils.
 Normally, the Appellate Review Board chooses to consider only the written petition and written responses.
 The Appellate Review Board or its authorized agent may call witnesses, including the appellant, and may examine the record of the case at will.
 Disposition of the petition is made by a majority vote of the hearing panel appointed to consider the appeal.
+Once the appeal has been decided, the Chair of the Appellate Review Board will provide written notification of the result to the petitioner and original hearing authority.